-Israeli authorities started the establishment of colonialist settlements ever since 1967 in the occupied areas according to an organized systematic plan leading up to the fulfilment of certain view of the future of these areas.
+Israeli authorities started the establishment of colonialist settlements eversince 1967 in the occupied areas according to an organized systematic plan leading up to the fulfilment of certain view of the future of these areas.
 Belts of settlements were thus constructed during the rule of the Labour Party's Government on the border line in the area of the Jordan Valley and the area lying between the Gaza Strip and Egypt.
 Settlements were also widely spread all over the Golan Heights.
 Labour Governments however, left a door opened for compromise within the framework of the Allon project, a compromise regarding a possibility of the return of a certain form of Jordanian administration and regarding the intensive inhabitants of the West Bank and the Gaza Strip.
 The settlement belts would thus, and in all conditions, constitute Israel's secure border lines.
-Therefore Labour Governments established all along the eastern border of the West Bank from North to South two settlement belts.
-The first includes 15 agricultural settlements from the south of the Dead Sea until the northern border with Israel.
-The other belt includes nine agricultural and industrial settlements lying on the north of the Jordan Valley and stretching until it joins the south, on the Jerusalem Jericho Road.
-Along ... was constructed from the north and in the Jordan Valley.
-The Jewish Agency and other Zionist settlement organizations planned a settlement project within the same political framework that would be executed in twenty years, between 1975 and 1995.
+Therefore Labour Governments established all along the eastern border of the West Bank from North to South two settlement belts the first includes 15 agricultural settlements from the south of the Dead Sea until the northern border with Israel.
+The other belt includes nine agricultural and industrial settlements lying on the north of the Jordan Valley and stretch until it join the south, on the Jerusalem Jericho Road.
+A long ... was constructed from the north and in the Jordan Valley.
+The Jewish Agency and other Zionist settlement organizations planned a settlement project within the same political framework and would be executed in twenty years, between 1975 and 1995.
 The aim of this project be in controlling Jordan Valley and the exploitation of natural resources in this area, land, water and climate, for the interest of Zionist settlers.
-This project got to a developed stage of progress since seventy percent (70%) of the cultivated land was under the control of Zionists, in the area of the valley, infrastructure of the project was also developed irrigatory means.
+This project got to a developped stage of progress since seventy percent (70%) of the cultivated land was under the control of Zionists, in the area of the valley, infrastructure of the project was also developped, the digging up of wells, water pipes for irrigation, electricity cables, telephone lines, good housing accomodation for settlers, hot houses for plants, and developped irrigatory means.

 Concerning the Gaza Strip, the Labour Party Government established 17 settlements 15 of which constituted barrier between the Egyptian border aiming at secluding the Strip from Egypt.
 These settlements were established on an expropriated area of land of 119,242 dunums, which is one third of the land at the shore for the establishment of settlements for the seclusion from the sea westwards in addition to its seclusion from the Egyptian borders.

 The aim of the settlement plan of the Labour Party was based on the following:

-- 1. Preventing contact any communication between Palestinians and Jordanians from West and East Banks respectively, encompassing them as an introductory step leads to their immigration and vagabondage. - 2.
-The aim behind the construction of intensive huge buildings around the Old City of Jerusalem is to prevent the extension of the Palestinian citizens in the city and to force them to leave by making them feel that they live in a closed ghetto which would eventually lead to the Judaization of the city and the full control over it
+Preventing contact and communication between Palestinians and Jordanians from West and East Banks respectively, encompassing them as an introductory step leads to their immigration and vagabondage.
+The aim behind the construction of intensive huge buildings around the Old City of Jerusalem is to prevent the extension of the Palestinian citizens in the city and to force them to leave by making them feel that they live in a closed ghetto which would eventually lead to the Judaization of the city and the full control over it.